PostHog/posthog.com/contents/docs/integrations/js-integration.md

 PostHog JS offers a function to opt users out based on your cookie settings definition (e.g. preferences set via a cookie banner).

-This is also the suggested way to prevent capturing data from the admin on the page, as well as from team members of your organization.
+This is also the suggested way to prevent capturing _any data_ from the admin on the page, as well as from team members of your organization.
 A simple way to do this is to access the page as the admin (or any other user on your team you wish to stop capturing data on), and call `posthog.opt_out_capturing();` on the developer console.
 You can also add this logic in you app and call it directly after an admin/team member logs in.

-If you still wish to capture these events but want to create a distinction between users and team in PostHog, you should look into [Cohorts](/docs/features/cohorts).
+If you still wish to capture these events but want to create a distinction between users and team in PostHog, you should look into [Cohorts](/docs/features/cohorts#differentiating-team-vs-users-traffic).

 With PostHog, you can: